 Even more picturesque is the third-floor sundeck with its cabana-esque seating, fire pit, and enticing cocktail list.

 Now for the not-so-good news.
 In-room Wi-Fi costs extra unless you’re a Marriott Bonvoy member, there’s no spa or pool (so if you want to beat the L.A. heat, you’ll have to head elsewhere), and that $54 valet-only parking fee stings.
 Still, if you’ve got business in town, this is the place to be.
-The Staples Center, L.A.
+Popular attractions like the Staples Center, L.A.
 Convention Center, and theater district are all within walking distance.

 Award night redemptions range from 40,000 to 60,000 Marriott Bonvoy points.
 Paid rates average about $300 per night for a standard room.